meghanakoturi/terraform-docker-loginpage/README.md

-# Deploying a Web Application with MySQL, Tomcat, and Redis using Terraform and Docker on AWS EC2
+# Scalable Web Application Infrastructure on AWS

 # Introduction :

-This documentation provides a comprehensive guide to deploying a web application using Terraform to provision infrastructure on AWS, and Docker to manage application services.
-The application, a login proof-of-concept (LOGIN-POC), consists of a Java-based web application running on Tomcat, with MySQL as the database and Redis for caching.
-The deployment process is automated using a combination of Terraform scripts and Docker Compose, ensuring a consistent and repeatable setup.
+This project aims to set up a scalable, highly available web application infrastructure on AWS using Terraform.
+The infrastructure is designed to automatically scale based on demand, ensuring reliability and performance.
+The setup includes containers for MySQL, Tomcat, and Redis, with instances always pulling the latest application version from GitHub..
 By following this guide, you will learn how to:

 1. Set up the necessary AWS infrastructure using Terraform.
 2. Configure an EC2 instance to host the application.